siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/3-dns-dhcp/240-how-to-configure-a-dhcp-server-on-almalinux-a-comprehensive-guide.md

 ---
 title: Enable Integrated DHCP Feature in Dnsmasq and Configure DHCP Server on AlmaLinux
-description: This blog post will provide a step-by-step guide on enabling the integrated DHCP feature in Dnsmasq and configuring it as a DHCP server on AlmaLinux.
+description: This article will provide a step-by-step guide on enabling the integrated DHCP feature in Dnsmasq and configuring it as a DHCP server on AlmaLinux.
 date: 2024-12-09
 draft: false
 tags: